 Integrity, spiritual maturity, and passion for high schoolers

-Attend a 4 day Spring Training Camp for leaders in Gainesville, GA
+Attend a 4-day Spring Leader Retreat in Gainesville, GA

-Attend an additional 3 day Training Camp right before your trip
+Attend an additional 3-day Leadership Training right before your trip

 Previous leadership/missions experience

 All leaders will fill out an application, submit references, and go through a phone interview.
-Once accepted, in addition to the spring training camp, you will be required to attend an Adventures Leadership Training a few days prior to the launch of the trip you are leading.
+Once accepted, in addition to the Spring Leader Retreat, you will be required to attend an Adventures Leadership Training a few days prior to the launch of the trip you are leading.